 - The deaf person's name

-- The name of the contact person and a phone number there
+- The name and phone number of the contact person

 - Location and directions